trevisanj/f311/docs/source/index.rst

 .. code:: shell

-   pip install a99 numpy scipy matplotlib astropy configobj pyqt5 bs4 robobrowser requests fortranformat tabulate  # requirements pip install f311
+   pip install a99 numpy scipy matplotlib astropy configobj pyqt5 bs4 robobrowser requests fortranformat tabulate rows pip install f311

 **Note** Every time you want to work with _f311_, you will need to activate the environment: